 7. Lack of Law Enforcement Officers

 The city had 122 police officers employed in 2012, lowered from 265 in past years due to budget cuts.
 This means that Flint had one police officer employer per 830 citizens.
 In comparison, New York City had 235 citizens per cop.
-The ratio of employed police officers to residentsOpens in a new tab. in the city is alarmingly low!
+The ratio of employed police officers to residents in the city is alarmingly low!

 This can likely be a cause of the high crime rates in the city.
 With so few police officers working in the city at all, there are even fewer that are actively serving on duty in the city.
 It is hard to feel safe when there aren’t many good guys ready to come to your rescue.
 This also gives criminals more confidence to attempt unethical pursuits, believing they have higher chances of being left uncaught.